MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/quickstart-install-single-server.md

 # Walkthrough Installing Operations Manager on a Single Server

-This walkthrough guides you through an installation of System Center 2016 - Operations Manager or System Center Operations Manager 1801 on a single server.
+This walkthrough guides you through an installation of System Center - Operations Manager on a single server.
 The features installed include the following:

 -   Management server